oist/LuscombeU-CAGE_libraries/2021-12-17_Okinawa_Oik/README.md

 [CAGEr](https://bioconductor.org/packages/CAGEr) and exported to BED and BED12 formats for upload in the [ZENBU genome browser](https://fantom.gsc.riken.jp/zenbu) using the [zenbu_upload](https://github.com/jessica-severin/ZENBU) command-line tool.
+Some notes can be found in the [CAGEr.Rmd](CAGEr.Rmd) file.

 TO Do:

 Check the unaligned reads that BLAST well: do they match regions with aligned reads or do they highlight blind spots ?

+Tidy CAGEr.Rmd, and give it a proper Rmarkdown parameter handling.